 Mythopoetic Symphony (Su)

-At level 31, as a standard action, the bard may produce a destructive Mythopoetic Symphony which deals sonic damage equal to the bard's Staccato damage as a sixty foot cone.
+At level 31, as a standard action, the bard may produce a destructive Mythopoetic Symphony which deals sonic (energy, common) damage equal to the bard's Staccato damage as a sixty foot cone.
 The Bard is immune to damage created by his own Mythopoetic Symphony ability.
 This is treated as though it belongs to the conjuration school of spells, even though it is not a spell, for purposes of feats like Spell Focus.
 Mythopoetic Symphony is not subject to Spell Resistance.
-Mythopoetic Symphony harms all enemy creatures caught in the area of effect to a maximum of 5 creatures, though they are allowed a Will save (DC 10 + half the bard's level + CHA mod) for half damage.
+Mythopoetic Symphony harms all creatures (enemy or ally) caught in the area of effect, though they are allowed a Will save (DC 10 + half the bard's level + CHA mod) for half damage.
 This attack does not provoke attacks of opportunity.
 If used as a full-attack action, Mythopoetic Symphony may be used up to three times per round.

 At level 32, the bard can reduce the radius of his bardic performance to 30 feet, but may perform without visual or audible components.
 While using bardic performance thusly, the bard and his party take no stealth penalties from the performance, and the performance cannot be countersong-ed.
 Furthermore, the bard may enter a stealth stance at the same time as he is using a performance stance with the Pianissimo ability.